Impact 2025

 Board of Directors

 As a 501(c)(3) community licensee, LPM is governed by a Board of Directors who provide organizational and financial leadership to our company.
 The LPM Board of Directors acts as stewards of a public trust and must ensure long-term financial stability, sustainable growth, and value to the public.
 As stewards, they are guided by the values of integrity, innovation, respect and quality.
-The board is self-selecting and composed of 24 representatives from the community at-large.
+The board is self-selecting and composed of up to 24 representatives from the community at-large.

 Race/Ethnicity